 Cetirizine is an antihistamine.
-Antihistamines are medicines used for allergies and cold symptoms.
+Antihistamines are medications used for allergies and cold symptoms.
 Cetirizine can be used to treat allergy symptoms, including sneezing, runny nose, watery eyes and itchy throat.
-Cetirizine is sold over the counter under the brand names including Zyrtec® and Reactine®.
+Cetirizine is sold over the counter under brand names including Zyrtec® and Reactine®.
 Xyzal ® is a prescription medicine that contains the active ingredient of cetirizine called levocetirizine.
 The similarities between cetirizine and levocetirizine suggest the pregnancy findings should be similar for both.

 I just found out I am pregnant.
 Should I stop taking cetirizine?

 Talk with your healthcare provider before making any changes in this medication.
 It is important to weigh the benefits of treating allergy symptoms during pregnancy.
 In women with asthma, treating allergy symptoms may decrease asthma symptoms and the need for extra asthma medicines.
 Allergy treatment can also lead to better sleep and emotional well-being.

 Does taking cetirizine increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
 Studies on a small number of pregnancies did not find a higher chance for miscarriage

 Does taking cetirizine in the first trimester increase the chance of birth defetcts?